 1. Cut 32 cords 3 feet each and one extra cord 1 foot long (put it aside for later).
-Lay one of the 3 feet cords flat (it will be a base cord) and mount other 31 cords on it, using the Double Lark's head knots with an extra loop on each side.
+Lay one of the 3 feet cords flat (it will be a base cord) and mount other 31 cords on it, using the Lark's head knots with an extra loop on each side.
 You will have 62 ends plus two ends from the base cord.

 2. Tie the base cord around the Mason's jar top (use a regular overhand knot).

 4. Separate all the cords in 8 groups of 8 ends.
 Take the outmost left cord and point it inward and sligthly down.
 Then, using it as a base cord, make a Diagonal Hitch - tie 3 Double half Hitch knots.
 Next, take the first working cord and point in under the first Diagonal Hitch.
 Using it as a base cord, make a second row of Double half Hitch knots.
 Repeat with the 4 ends on the right.
 See the scheme below for details.